 It's as easy as combining all the ingredients in a large bowl.
 Gently mix with your hands or a wooden spoon until the mixture comes together.

-Recipe Tip: To prevent the mixture from sticking in your hands, lightly wet it with water or rub them with some cooking oil.
+Recipe Tip: To prevent the mixture from sticking in your hands, lightly wet it with water or rub it with some cooking oil.

-Scoop one heaping tablespoon of the mixture to make medium size meatballs or 2 heaping tablespoons to make large size meatballs.
+Scoop one heaping tablespoon of the mixture to make medium-sized meatballs or 2 heaping tablespoons to make large-size meatballs.
 Remember the bigger the size of the ball the longer cooking time is required.
 Note: You can also use a small ice cream scooper to scoop up the mixture.

-Roll the mixture between the palm of your oiled hands to form a smooth ball.
+Roll the mixture between the palms of your oiled hands to form a smooth ball.

 With the use of the oven, you can cook a large batch of all the meatballs at the same time.
 With proper timing, there's no risk of undercooking or burning.
 By far, cooking the meatballs in the oven and air-fryer are my favorite methods.

 First, make the meatballs and roll them into balls.
 Place them on a large plate while preparing the air fryer.

 Grease the air-fryer basket with cooking oil.
 Canola, avocado oil, and peanut oil are the best oils for air frying due to their high smoke point.
 Preheat for 3 minutes at 200c/390f.

 Place the meatballs in the air fryer in a single layer.
 Do not overlap the meatballs.
 Spray or grease the balls with cooking oil to prevent them from drying.
 Tip: Cook in batches if necessary.

 Air-fry for 10 to 11 minutes until cooked through.
 Shake the basket mid-way, around 6 minutes to brown the other side.